DavidYQY/Make-trading-great-again-/docs/lstm.md

 Long Short Term Memory network (LSTM) is a special kind of RNN, which has the competence to learn long-term dependencies.

-All RNNs have the form of a chain of repeating modules ($h$ in Fig 1) of neural network.
+All RNNs have the form of a chain of repeating modules ($h$ in Figure 1) of neural network.
 In standard RNNs, thie module is simple with a single tanh layer.

-LSTM has four layters, interacting in a special way as showing in Fig 2.
+LSTM has four layters, interacting in a special way as showing in Figure 2.
 The key idea is the cell state (the horizontal line going through the top of the module).
 It will remove or add information to the cell state, regulated by gate structuress.

 ![lstm](pic/lstm/lstm.jpeg)
 <center>Figure 2: The repeating module in an LSTM </center>